 You must include the value of certain gifts made during your lifetime to the value of your estate, but there are exceptions for gifts made prior to April 1, 2014 or between January 1 and January 15, 2019.
 This tax provision was renewed in 2019 and it continues through at least January 1, 2026.

 The state does not additionally tax specific inheritances.

 Sales and Other Taxes

-The state's sales tax has been set at 4 percent since June 1, 2005, but local municipalities can add up to 5 percent.
+The state's sales tax has been set at 4% since June 1, 2005, but local municipalities can add up to 5%.
 Food, prescription drugs, and non-prescription drugs are exempt, as are clothing and footwear costing less than $110 per item.

 The state imposes a combined motor fuel tax, petroleum testing fee, gasoline sales tax and gas excise tax at a whopping 60.72 cents a gallon.
+The state gas tax alone is 45.6 cents a gallon as of 2019.
 The cigarette tax is $4.35 per pack of 20.